davidtassignon/StockX_Sneakers_Project/README.md

 ## Model Results
 ### Lasso Regressor
 The variables with the highest coefficients are visualized below.
 For convenience, I also decided to visualize the coefficients per variable to make it easier to interpret.
+Positive coefficients of a variable (characteristic) mean that when this variable is included the ROI goes up.
+When the variable has a negative coefficients the ROI goes down when the variable is included.

 <details>
 <summary>Variables with Highest Coefficients</summary>